 - forward programs

-- guides on risk assessments, records and rehabilitation controls
+- guides to risk assessment, records and rehabilitation controls

-- mine rehabilitation portal to collect rehabilitation GIS spatial data for large mining projects.
+- development of a rehabilitation portal to collect spatial data for large mining projects